FREE SHIPPING OVER $45 & RETURNS ON USA ORDERS. 365 DAY MONEY BACK GUARANTEE.

 Myth #4 - It's Not Preventable

-This is partially wrong.
+Now, this one's partially wrong.
 There isn’t any way to prevent every case of arthritis, but you can try to eliminate or minimize risk factors to slow down the progression.

 For example, if you have excess body weight, you may have an increased risk of getting arthritis in your knees.
 Maintaining your weight can help lower that risk.
-Injuries can also play a factor when it comes to arthritis.
-Protecting your joints during physical activity can help reduce the risk for arthritis later in life.

 Myth #5 - Ice Isn't As Helpful As Heat

 Both hot and cold treatments can help relieve pain symptoms caused by arthritis.
 Hot treatments, such as soaking in a warm bath or using a heating pad, can help to reduce stiffness and discomfort.
-Cold treatments, like wrapping an ice pack around your joints or using a cold compress, can work to reduce inflammation and swelling around your joints.

 Myth #6 - There Is Nothing You Can Do To Help